What kind of discounts do you have?

 All of our signature camp programs for grades K – 10 as well as some one week programs leave the campus for a field trip at least once per session.
 Older groups go on multiple trips per session.
 We take campers to a variety of destinations on both day long field trips and for grades 3 – 6 on our two night camping trip.
 Unfortunately, these trips are for campers only, parents are not permitted to attend.
 Preschoolers do not have trips in any of their programs.
 For our youngest campers special guests come to us!

 How do you keep the campers safe on field trips?

 Just like at camp we maintain our low camper to staff ratios.
 We also provide tags for the campers to wear along with their camp t-shirts.
 This makes identifying them easy in public places.
 Campers are counted constantly on trips and given clear safety instructions prior to departure and at field trip sites.

 How do you safely transport the campers to the field trip destination?

 The campers and staff are transported on chartered school buses or on PJCC buses with PJCC drivers.
 All of the PJCC buses have seat belts, while the school busses have either seat belts and/or high seat backs to protect the campers in the event of an accident.
-All of the buses and drivers are regularly screened by the California Highway Patrol and the department of motor vehicles and comply with all laws and safety requirements set by these agencies.
+All of the vehicles and drivers are regularly screened by the California Highway Patrol and the Department of Motor Vehicles and comply with all laws and safety requirements set by these agencies.